dekuNukem/duckyPad-Pro/doc/getting_started.md

 ![Alt text](../resources/photos/app/sc_prop.png)

-Use duckyPad to press the combo to launch anything with a push of a button.
+Then assign the combo on duckyPad!

 In this case, the duckyScript would be `CONTROL ALT D`.